 CAUTION: If you make a contribution to this fund, you must contribute your entire refund.
-You may not give more than your entire refund.
+You may not give more than or less than your entire refund.

 Line 38 - Arizona Wildlife Fund

 You may give some or all of your refund to the Arizona Wildlife Fund.
 You may also give more than your entire refund.